-- The contributions from the Union, including the EFTA contribution; - The contributions from the members other than the EU; - The un-used appropriations from the previous years.
+- The contributions from the Union, including the EFTA contribution (reduced in this amended version at 2.66% instead of initially 2.7%); - The contributions from the members other than the EU; - The un-used appropriations from the previous years.

-The revenue includes EUR 0.25 million relating to the Expert Evaluators; this amount, although included in the S2R JU Budget, is managed by the REA Services.
+The revenue includes EUR 0.3 million relating to the Expert Review and Evaluators; this amount, although included in the S2R JU Budget, is managed by the REA Services.
 Unused amounts will be returned to the S2R JU.